OrchidRock/Kaleidoscope/README.md

 ## Depends

-You need to instart `llvm` firstly.
+You need to install `llvm` firstly.

 ## Build